Tighter emission and new efficiency controls

-As of 1 November 2016 more stringent emission and new efficiency controls were introduced in NSW in an amendment to the Clean Air Regulation (See the Protection of the Environment Operations (Clean Air) Regulation 2010).
-The Australian/New Zealand Standards 4012:2014 and 4013:2014 introduce more stringent emission limits and new efficiency limits for domestic solid fuel appliances in two stages:
+As of 1 November 2016 more stringent emission and new efficiency controls were introduced in NSW in an amendment to the Clean Air Regulation (See the Protection of the Environment Operations (Clean Air) Regulation 2021).
+The Australian/New Zealand Standards 4012:2014 and 4013:2014 introduce more stringent emission limits and new efficiency limits for domestic solid fuel appliances.

 Check your heater has a compliance plate stating it conforms to the Australian Standard for pollution emissions (AS/NZS 4013:2014) and efficiency (AS/NZS 4012:2014).
 If it doesn't you might consider upgrading your heater to a newer more efficient model.

 Contact your local council to check on local regulations before installing a wood heater.